rcac-geo/workshop-qgis/episodes/project.md

 A DEM is essentially a 3D representation of a terrain's surface.
 It's a raster dataset, meaning it's made up of a grid of cells (pixels), where each cell contains an elevation value.

 * Think of it as a digital map that shows the height of the land at every point.
 * DEMs are the foundation for creating slope, hillshade maps and analyzing hydrology.
+* The DEM we used today is LiDAR (Light Detection and Ranging) data with one meter resolution from [USGS](https://apps.nationalmap.gov/downloader/), which uses laser pulses from aircraft or drones to measure terrain elevation accurately.

 #### 2. Slope: